Find out about our work in Serbia

 Since early 2018, Serbia has become a transit country once again, with many people travelling through to reach Bosnia and beyond.
 Whilst many people were unable to continue their journey and remained in Serbia, in some camps over 70% of residents journeyed to Bosnia.

-Help Refugees have supported independent aid groups in Serbia since the winter of 2017.
+Choose Love have supported independent aid groups in Serbia since the winter of 2017.
 Through our main partner Collective Aid, we help to meet the needs where we can.